ewhicher/matter/content/collections/pages/home.md

     content:
       -
         type: text
         text: 'We love to make things happen and get our hands dirty.
-We treat our client’s business like our own and are willing to co-invest in projects for a shared upside in the future.
+We treat our client’s businesses like our own and often co-invest in projects for a shared upside in the future.
 We are also professionals who know how to go from ideas to results.'
 story_box_four:
   -
     type: heading